eladkarako/exiftool-source/README.md

              exiftool -F -exif:resolutionunit=inches image.jpg

     -fast[*NUM*]
-         Increase speed of extracting information from JPEG images.
+         Increase speed of extracting information.
 With this option, ExifTool will not scan to the end of a JPEG image to check for an AFCP or PreviewImage trailer, or past the first comment in GIF images or the audio/video data in WAV/AVI files to search for additional metadata.
 These speed benefits are small when reading images directly from disk, but can be substantial if piping images through a network connection.
 For more substantial speed benefits, -fast2 also causes exiftool to avoid extracting any EXIF MakerNote information. -fast3 avoids processing the file entirely, and returns only an initial guess at FileType and the pseudo System tags.
+Has no effect when writing.

     -fileOrder [-]*TAG*
          Set file processing order according to the sorted value of the